our teachers & trainers

 Taylor Iverson

 Taylor came to CIC while trying to find a Therapy Dog organization that was a good match for her young Golden Retriever, Dory.
 Upon completion of the course and volunteering at CIC sessions, Taylor felt a deep connection with the mission of CIC.
-Taylor has an extensive background in the animal care industry.
-She has worked for animal shelters, veterinary clinics, doggy daycare and boarding facilities, and dog training facilities, and currently works as the general manager for Metro Dogs in Minneapolis.
-She has a bachelor’s degree in Companion Animal Science from the University of Minnesota.
-Taylor is an AKC approved evaluator for Canine Good Citizen, STAR Puppy, and Trick Dog programs.
+She started out her professional career in a nonprofit animal shelter.
+She attended the University of Minnesota and earned her BS in Companion Animal Science.
+Additional professional experiences include working in many doggy daycares/boarding facilities, vet clinics, animal shelters and dog rescue, and dog training facilities.
+Taylor is Fear Free certified(FFCP), an American Kennel Club(AKC) approved evaluator for Canine Good Citizen, STAR Puppy, and Trick Dog programs, a member of the Association for Professional Dog Training International (APDT) organization, and is a certified Family Dog Mediator(FDM).
+Outside of the professional sector, Taylor enjoys crafts, hiking, and a good tv show.

 CIC+-+Erin1.jpg